WandeTestAnalyst/api-automation-agent/README.md

 ## Acknowledgments

-- OpenAI, Google and Anthropic for their AI models
+- Anthropic, OpenAI and Google for their AI models
 - All contributors who have helped build and improve this project